Magnesium And ED: Everything You Need To Know

 Magnesium is also known to improve the anabolic activities in the body which results in the body synthesizing more of the male sex hormone, testosterone.
 Testosterone, as we all know, is crucial for hair growth, muscle recovery, muscle growth, immunity, and most importantly, your sex drive.
 High testosterone levels boost libido, provide better erections, and also improve confidence among males.

 The human body is one biochemistry marvel.
 It can synthesize nearly every vitamin or mineral it needs, except for some, and magnesium happens to be one such mineral.
 Hence, humans get their required quota of magnesium from the food they consume.
 The daily recommended dosage for magnesium is 400 mg to 420 mg for a healthy male, depending upon his age.
 This daily intake of magnesium can be fulfilled in the following ways:

 Altering your diet to allay any medical conditions is one of the best ways to treat a disease.
 This also applies to magnesium deficiency.
 Eating foods rich in magnesium is one good way to beat magnesium deficiency.
 Some foods rich in magnesium are green leafy vegetables like spinach, kale, cabbage, lettuce, etc. Chocolate lovers can rejoice, as dark chocolate has substantial traces of magnesium.

-Remember to stay away from the common milk chocolates, those are high in sugars and do more harm than good.
-Seafood, nuts and legumes are another great source of the mineral.
+Remember to stay away from the common milk chocolates, which are high in sugars and do more harm than good.
+Seafood, nuts, and legumes are other great sources of the mineral.
 Vegan protein sources like beans and tofu are also particularly rich in magnesium.
-Incorporating these foods in your diet would certainly help you acquire your regular intake of magnesium.
+Incorporating these foods into your diet would certainly help you acquire your regular intake of magnesium.